Home | What Happens to Your Driver’s License After an OWI

 What Happens to Your Driver’s License After an OWI

-27 July 2019 | Legal Blog, OWI, Traffic Violations,
+27 January 2025 | OWI, Traffic Violations,

 If you have been arrested on suspicion of OWI, you need to understand how your driving privileges will be affected after an arrest, even before you have been found guilty or not guilty.
 Contact Hessler Law, PC at (317) 886-8800 or use our online contact form to learn about how an OWI arrest can affect your driver’s license and how to contest suspension of your driver’s license.

-You are not required to submit to testing by a portable breath test that an officer may administer on the side of the road.
+However, it’s important to remember that you are not required to submit to testing by a portable breath test that an officer may administer on the side of the road.
 You are also not required to submit to field sobriety tests—these are the tests that an officer may administer when you are pulled over or at the police station to test for impairment such as the walk-and-turn test, the one-leg stand test, and the nystagmus test.
 Field sobriety tests and portable breath tests may be used to obtain probable cause for your arrest.
 The results of a portable breath test may not be used against you in court.
 Remember that you have the right to refuse sobriety tests.

 If you are facing the suspension of your driver’s license, you will have the opportunity to contest the suspension at an administrative hearing at the Bureau of Motor Vehicles (BMV) office.
-You may be able to appear by phone or Skype if you submit a request at least 10 days prior to the date your your hearing.
-If you are unable to appear at the hearing, you may also ask an attorney to appear for you on your behalf.
+You may be able to appear remotely by phone or Skype if you submit a request at least 10 days prior to the date your your hearing.
+If you cannot appear at the hearing, you may also ask an attorney to appear for you on your behalf.
 At the administrative hearing, you or your attorney may present evidence on your behalf, including your testimony and the testimony of any witnesses.

 After hearing all evidence at the administrative hearing, the administrative law judge presiding over your case will issue written findings regarding your driving privileges.
 If you disagree with these findings, you may request reconsideration by submitting a written request to the address listed in the decision.
 You may also request a judicial review by filing an appeal.
 If no reconsideration or appeal is requested within the time allowed by law, the order will become final and binding.

-If you have been charged with an OWI, contact our office right away to schedule a consultation with an experienced OWI attorney at Hessler Law, PC.
+If you have been charged with an OWI, contact our office right away to schedule a consultation with an experienced OWI attorney Sean Hessler at Hessler Law, PC.
 An administrative suspension of your driver’s license may go into effect before your criminal charge can be resolved but will not be used as evidence of your guilt in the underlying charge.
 At Hessler Law, PC, we are dedicated to fighting your charges at every stage of your case.
 Call us at (317) 886-8800 or fill out our online contact form.